cryptodev1990/mercator/dev-notes/duber.md

 ### Progress

 - [X] Workably patched modify mode
-- [ ] [URGENT] Need to re-activate network requests for modify mode
-  - [ ] Make update return shapes
-- [ ] [URGENT] Uploads are broken

 ## Sep 11 2022

-- [ ] [URGENT] Need to re-activate network requests for modify mode
+- [X] [URGENT] Need to re-activate network requests for modify mode
-  - [ ] Make update return shapes?
+  - [X] Make update return shapes?
-  - [ ] When the mode is switched or selection is changed or 5 seconds of inactivity are detected, fetch the latest shapes
+  - [X] When the mode is switched or selection is changed or 5 seconds of inactivity are detected, fetch the latest shapes
-- [ ] [URGENT] Uploads are broken
+- [X] [URGENT] Uploads are broken
-- [ ] Verify that property editor is not broken
+- [X] Verify that property editor is not broken